-The implemented toolbox can be used from users with only little experience in programming while covering a broad range of algorithms for analyzing industrial time-continuous data with ML.
-However, the users can embed other e.g., use-case specific algorithms as well.
+- user can access other algorithms by clicking through the folder structure.
+After executing the code (Figure 10, green box), the user can plot the results (Figure 10, red box).
+For interpreting the results, the user can follow the subsequent steps of the checklist in M2 while using the knowledge, data, and metadata provided in M1. - The implemented toolbox can be used by users with little programming experience while covering a broad range of algorithms for analyzing industrial time-continuous data with ML.
+However, the users can also embed other, e.g., use-case-specific algorithms.

-299 4 Conclusion and Outlook
+298 4 Conclusion and Outlook

 The personal information assistant PIA supports inexperienced users in performing an ML project and gaining further insights from data.
 For this, it consists of the three modules Accessibility of Data and Knowledge, Checklist for Measurement and Data Planning, and Data Analysis.
 Accessibility of Data and Knowledge allows the user to access relevant metadata and gain knowledge about the plant and processes through a lessons learned register.
-By using the concept, data and metadata can be recorded and organized in a targeted and structured manner, what creates appropriate boundary conditions for data analysis projects.
+Using the concept, data, and metadata can be recorded and organized in a targeted and structured manner, creating appropriate boundary conditions for data analysis projects.
 In its current version, the PIA demonstrator is implemented on a front-end in a virtual machine.
-By adding an additional back-end, the progress of a project, attached files, comments etc., can be saved and loaded properly.
-Furthermore, a direct connection to a data base is conceivable.
-The implementation of PIA in Angular was a time-efficient way to demonstrate its benefits.
-However, users can decide if they would like to apply the concept in a different framework.
+By adding an additional back-end, the progress of a project, attached files, comments, etc., can be saved and loaded properly.
+Furthermore, a direct connection to a database is conceivable.
+Implementing PIA in Angular was a time-efficient way to demonstrate its benefits.
+However, users can decide if they want to apply the concept in a different framework.
 Furthermore, the modules can be switched or customized to the specific needs of the users due to the open-source nature of this contribution and the PIA concept in general.
-In future research, the authors will further develop their concept and test it on other use cases.
-Current development focuses on the integration of ontology's, respectively machine-readable metadata in M1, the generalization of the checklist in
+The authors will further develop their concept in future research and test it on other use cases.
+Current development focuses on the integration of ontology's, respectively machine-readable metadata in M1, the generalization of the checklist in M2, and improvements regarding the usability for inexperienced users in SMEs and, in M3, the